-The market value of the total Fund's assets was £3,815m on the valuation date.
+The market value of the total Fund's assets was £100.0m on the valuation date.

-The Administering Authority's investment strategy as at 1 April 2018 is to proportion the Fund's assets by asset class as shown in the table below.
-The actual distribution of assets will vary over time due to changes in financial markets.
-The second table shows the distribution of assets at the valuation date.
+The Administering Authority's investment strategy at the valuation date is to proportion the Fund's assets by asset class as shown in the table below and they are managed by Schroders under a fiduciary mandate.
+This is subject to change as part of an ongoing review of funding strategy.
+The actual distribution of assets will vary over time due to changes in financial markets and also when the de-risking triggers are hit in the flightpath de-risking strategy.